-Indirect impacts of both reasonable alternatives during project construction would also include reduced water quality off-site due to increased downstream sedimentation and turbidity from on-site, in-stream work and possible spills or non-point source pollutants entering surface waters from stormwater runoff.
-Even though each reasonable alternative would utilize the existing roadway infrastructure footprint, increases of impervious surfaces for each alternative are expected, which would result in an increase of sediments and roadway contaminants to streams and/or wetlands that are within the drainage area of the project in the indirect effects study area.
+Indirect impacts of the Refined RPA during project construction would also include reduced water quality off-site due to increased downstream sedimentation and turbidity from on-site, in-stream work and possible spills or non-point source pollutants entering surface waters from stormwater runoff.
+Even though the Refined RPA would utilize the existing roadway infrastructure footprint, an increase of impervious surfaces for the Refined RPA is expected, which would result in an increase of sediments and roadway contaminants to streams and/or wetlands that are within the drainage area of the project in the indirect effects study area.
 As streams and wetlands are connected, the runoff sediment and pollutants would be transported farther downstream into other streams and wetlands.
 SCDHEC does maintain multiple water quality monitoring stations within and downstream of the indirect effects study area that can be used to monitor pollutants and turbidity pre- and post-construction; however, due to multiple non-project input variables, there is no way to adequately correlate water quality measurements to project specific activities.
 Quantifying sediment, pollutant levels, and extent of downstream impacts to water quality can be difficult due to the varying degree of surrounding land use and stream dynamics; therefore, adequate information needed to accurately quantify indirect effects to water quality is not available.

-Generally, as the extent of indirect impacts to existing streams and wetlands is difficult to assess accurately, the best predictor of degree of indirect impacts to existing streams and wetlands is relative to the amount of increase in impervious surfaces for each reasonable alternative and relative to direct impacts to streams and wetlands as discussed in Chapter 3.7.
-Both reasonable alternative footprints have substantial overlap, and as such the new impervious surface areas and direct impacts to streams and wetlands that would occur are relatively similar.
-RA1 would have slightly less direct impacts to streams (less 850 linear feet) and wetlands (less 0.34 acre), and would have slightly greater new impervious surface area (greater 1.8 acres) than RA5 Modified.
-Therefore, due to the overlap in the reasonable alternatives footprints and similar direct impacts to streams and wetlands and increase in impervious surface area, indirect impacts to streams, wetlands, and water would be similar.
+Generally, as the extent of indirect impacts to existing streams and wetlands is difficult to assess accurately, the best predictor of degree of indirect impacts to existing streams and wetlands is relative to the amount of increase in impervious surfaces for the Refined Recommended Preferred Alternative and relative to direct impacts to streams and wetlands as discussed in Chapter 3.7.
+The Refined RPA would have an increase in impervious surfaces (+121.99 acres) as compared to the No-Build Alternative and proposes to directly impact approximately 16,251 linear feet and 6.88 acres of potentially jurisdictional streams and wetlands, respectively.
 Adequate information is not available to accurately quantify all indirect impacts to streams, wetlands, and water quality due to regime modification.